 But which residential renovations add the most value to a home, over and above the costs of the project?
-If looking to maximise your homes market value, which renovations should you be setting your sights on?
+If you are looking to maximise your home’s market value, which renovations should you be setting your sights on?

 One of the most popular (and profitable) ways to add value to a home is to convert a garage or loft into a fully functional living space.
 Research suggests that while a quality loft conversion can add as much as 15% to a property’s value, a garage conversion can contribute as much as 20%.

 While both projects are fairly extensive in nature, they can also be surprisingly affordable.
-A simple loft conversion can be conducted from around £10,000 and up, whereas a garage can be converted from as little as £5,000.
+A simple loft conversion can be conducted for around £10,000 and up, whereas a garage can be converted for as little as £5,000.